 Oystercatchers lead the way

 A lot of the Oystercatchers seen around Ireland’s coastline breed in Iceland, as has been shown by the Dublin Bay Birds Project.
-Birds start moving north very early, as shown by the appearance of four yellow-ringed Dublin Bay birds in Tiree before the end of February each year.
+Birds start moving north very early, as shown by the appearance of yellow-ringed Dublin Bay birds in Tiree before the end of February each year.
 Migratory decisions for Icelandic Oystercatchers explains how a new Icelandic project is examining the costs and benefits of being a migrant.
 Irish reports of Icelandic colour-ringed birds are helping to provide answers – and the Dublin Bay birds are providing great additional data.
+The first paper to come out of this project is summarised in Which Icelandic Oystercatchers cross the Atlantic?

 Each autumn, Irish-breeding Snipe are joined by much larger numbers from the north and east.
 About a quarter of foreign-ringed snipe that have been found in the island of Ireland are of Icelandic origin, compared to just one out of 255 in England.
 Snipe & Jack Snipe in the UK and Ireland compares the migratory strategies of the two species and laments the decline of Common Snipe, as a breeding species.

-Some of the last waders to use the Ireland to Iceland flyway are Whimbrels, many of which stop off in Ireland on spring migration.
+Some of the later waders to use the Ireland to Iceland flyway are Whimbrels, many of which stop off in Ireland on spring migration.
 Whimbrels on the move summarises a paper about the movements of Icelandic, ringed Whimbrel.
 Since its publication, a new paper has shown that Whimbrel are able to fly between Iceland and west Africa in one jump but that they sometimes need to stop off on the way north.
-See Very rapid long-distance sea crossing by a migratory bird by José Alves and colleagues.
+See Very rapid long-distance sea crossing by a migratory bird by José Alves and colleagues and Iceland to Africa non-stop by Camilo Carneiro and colleagues.
+Camilo has shown that individual birds leave Africa at the same time each year so it is not surprising that spring passage in Ireland is so consistent in its timing (Whimbrel: time to leave).

 We are all aware that migration is getting earlier but how does this happen?
 Monitoring the annual arrival of individual colour-ringed Black-tailed Godwits in Iceland may well have provided an answer.
 Why is spring migration getting earlier? reveals that it is new recruits into the breeding population that are setting the pace; they are reaching Iceland earlier than previous generations.

-There’s an Icelandic focus to WaderTales too and a new blog, which looks at the attitudes of farmers, will resonate with conservationists (scientists, birdwatchers and farmers) who are trying to work together to improve conditions for Irish breeding waders.
+There’s an Icelandic focus to WaderTales too and a blog, which looks at the attitudes of farmers.
+This may well resonate with conservationists (scientists, birdwatchers and farmers) who are trying to work together to improve conditions for Irish breeding waders.
 As Icelandic farming expands, what are farmers prepared to do to support breeding waders, many of which are destined to spend the winter on Irish estuaries.
 See: Do Iceland’s farmers care about wader conservation?

 Ireland – a special place for Curlews

 Is the Curlew really near-threatened? considers the plight of breeding Curlew.
-It’s easy to understand why BirdWatch Ireland, RSPB, BTO and GWCT are focusing on this species How long will it be until breeding Curlew are lost from Ireland, completely?
+It’s easy to understand why BirdWatch Ireland, RSPB, BTO, WWT and GWCT are focusing on this species How long will it be until breeding Curlew are lost from Ireland, completely?

 The threat to the Curlew is real, especially when set in an international context.
 Two species of curlew are probably already extinct and other members of the Numeniini (curlews, godwits and Upland Sandpiper) are facing a similar set of problems to those that probably caused the demise of the Eskimo Curlew and Slender-billed Curlew.
 Why are we losing our large waders? outlines the background to a global problem.